halevans/Ski-Map-App/README.md

     - MapCardGrid: a container for a grip of MapCards
         - MapCard: this renders one card per SkiArea Map, and displays a thumbnail of the ski area map
             - MapModal: when a card is clicked on, it opens a near full-screen resolution image of the thumbnail map rendered in MapCard
+                - ListContainer as above is then repeated as a child of MapModal for users to leave comments on particular maps
 - __Favourites__: this is the favourites route
 - __About__: this route displays static text about the idea and the inspiration behind the app

 ![React Components hierarchy](/images/React-components.png)

 ### API

+The data used for the app was sourced from [Skimap.org](https://skimap.org/).

 ### Challenges